 Where Do They Come From?

-Today, they are widely grown in Hawaii and exported to the United States mainland, where they are popular with Asians and Latinos.
+Today, they are widely grown in Hawaii and exported to the United States mainland, where they are popular with Asian and Latino communities.

 How Do They Taste?